Fishing ReportChotard & Albermarle - 11/21/2017 11:30:53 AM

 Currently there are no reports on bream fishing.
 However, a pair of anglers caught over 140 in two days of fishing in shallow water around cypress trees a couple of weeks ago.
 Fishing with crickets or worms is always a good bet.

-Currently we have no reports on crappie, but it should be picking up a little.
-A couple of anglers caught 15 recently in "deep water".
+Currently we have no reports on crappie, but it should be picking up some.
 Minnows have been the best bait, but jigs work well also.